k-bosko/k-bosko.github.io/_posts/2020-04-27-How-to-improve-SEO-by-boosting-website-speed.md

 {% include figure image_path="/assets/images/posts/Google-Lighthouse-audit-tab-1000.jpg" alt="Google Lighthouse Audit tab" %}

+Both tests produce reports across mobile and desktop devices.
+While Google’s PageSpeed Insight tool shows you only the Performance score, Lighthouse tool accessible from Chrome Dev Tools provides few more metrics on top of Performance such as Accessibility, Best Practices and SEO.

+<i class="far fa-sticky-note"></i> **Note:** If you want to learn more how these Scores are created and what are its compnents, checkout this official [Lighthouse Score Weighting doc](https://docs.google.com/spreadsheets/d/1up5rxd4EMCoMaxH8cppcK1x76n6HLx0e7jxb0e0FXvc/edit#gid=283330180).
+  {: .notice--info}
+  {: .text-justify}

 ## Benchmark Score

+The tools such Lighthouse or PageSpeed Insights allow you test the speed of any page of your website.
+I decided to start with the main page - https://www.cross-validated.com

-When I first checked my blog's performance, it turned out that it was really average for **mobile version**:
+When I first checked my blog’s performance, it turned out that the page speed was really good for desktop version (98/100) but only average for mobile version (56/100 rating):

-{% include figure image_path="/assets/images/posts/Google-Lighthouse-PageSpeed-Insights-results-1500.jpg" alt="Google PageSpeed Insight results for cross-validated mobile" %}
+{% include figure image_path="/assets/images/posts/Google-Lighthouse-PageSpeed-Insights-results-1500.jpg" alt="Google PageSpeed Insight results for cross-validated mobile" caption="Page Speed Rating on Mobile before Optimization" %}

 Troubleshooting why it took so long for my website to load, I came down to two main delay sources - **Large Images** and **Font Awesome**.